Pictured: Pai, Thailand. Canadian writer Andrew Douglas shares his experiences as a young traveler in Thailand.

 Photo: Andrew Douglas

 Pai is a fun place, and everyone there is out to have a good time.
-I saw groups of travers like: 20-something backpackers on a quest for meaning; 30-something hippies trying to carve out an experimental ex-pat community; itinerant retirees checking off a long-awaited bucket list item, or trying to recapture the magic of their youth; and vacationing families eager to explore a novel, but safe environment.
+Palpable demographics include: 20-something backpackers looking to party; 30-something hippies trying to carve out an experimental ex-pat community; itinerant retirees checking off a long-awaited bucket list item (or trying to recapture the magic of their youth), and vacationing families eager to explore a novel, but safe environment.

 Three female Thai farmers crossing a bamboo bridge over a modest river.